Skip to main content

 About Serra dos Órgãos

 Serra dos Órgãos National Park is one of Brazil's oldest and most celebrated protected areas, located in the Serra dos Órgãos mountain range in the state of Rio de Janeiro, approximately 70 kilometers north of the city of Rio de Janeiro.
-The park covers about 11,800 hectares and encompasses dramatic granite peaks and ridges rising to nearly 2,300 meters elevation.
-Its name, meaning Organ Mountains, derives from the resemblance of its rocky pinnacles to organ pipes when viewed from the coast.
+The park covers about 19,855 hectares and encompasses dramatic granite peaks and ridges rising to 2,263 meters at the Pedra do Sino, its highest point.
+[1] Its name, meaning Organ Mountains, derives from the resemblance of its rocky pinnacles to organ pipes when viewed from the coast.
 Established in 1939, it is the third oldest national park in Brazil.
-The park attracts hikers, rock climbers, and naturalists drawn to its spectacular scenery, accessible mountain terrain, and outstanding biodiversity.
-It encompasses portions of the municipalities of Teresópolis, Petrópolis, Guapimirim, and Magé.
+The park attracts hikers, rock climbers, and naturalists drawn to its spectacular scenery, accessible mountain terrain, and outstanding biodiversity, and encompasses portions of the municipalities of Teresópolis, Petrópolis, Guapimirim, and Magé.

 Wildlife Ecosystems

 The park harbors a rich fauna representative of the high-altitude Atlantic Forest and rocky montane habitats.
 Pumas, ocelots, and jaguarundis are the apex predators.
-The woolly spider monkey is present and represents one of the few remaining populations in the state of Rio de Janeiro.
 The park is an important refuge for the black-fronted piping-guan and other threatened Atlantic Forest birds.
-Over 350 bird species have been recorded within and immediately adjacent to the park, making it one of the most important birding sites in southeastern Brazil.
-Hummingbirds are particularly diverse, with multiple species serving as primary pollinators for the rich montane flora.
-Amphibians are abundant and diverse, with numerous frog species adapted to the cold, moist montane habitats.
+Over 460 bird species have been recorded within and immediately adjacent to the park, making it one of the most important birding sites in southeastern Brazil.
+[1] Hummingbirds are particularly diverse, with multiple species serving as primary pollinators for the rich montane flora.
+Amphibians are abundant and diverse, with 103 species recorded including numerous frog species adapted to the cold, moist montane habitats.
 The park's high-altitude grasslands and rocky outcrops support specialist animal communities adapted to these open environments.

 Flora Ecosystems

 The park's vegetation reflects a dramatic altitudinal gradient from lower Atlantic Forest to high-altitude campos de altitude grassland above the treeline.
 Dense submontane and montane Atlantic rainforest covers most of the park, with characteristic species including tree ferns, laurels, and various Myrtaceae.
 Cloud forest at middle elevations is extraordinarily rich in epiphytes, with orchids, bromeliads, mosses, and ferns covering virtually every available surface.
 Above approximately 1,800 meters, the forest gives way to open campos de altitude grassland with specialized herbaceous vegetation including endemic grasses, composites, and Vellozia species.
-The high-altitude flora of Serra dos Órgãos has been studied since the nineteenth century and contains numerous endemic and threatened species.
-The park is considered a global center of plant endemism within the Atlantic Forest hotspot.
+The park contains over 2,800 plant species and is considered a global center of plant endemism within the Atlantic Forest hotspot.
+[1]

 Geology

 The Serra dos Órgãos range is composed primarily of Precambrian granites and gneisses that form the core of the Serra do Mar mountain system.
-These rocks were emplaced and metamorphosed during multiple episodes of tectonic activity affecting the eastern Brazilian margin.
+[1] These rocks were emplaced and metamorphosed during multiple episodes of tectonic activity affecting the eastern Brazilian margin.
 The dramatic peaks and pinnacles characteristic of the range result from differential weathering of granitic rock masses along fracture planes, producing the blocky, pinnacled topography for which the range is famous.
-The Dedo de Deus, or God's Finger, peak is the most iconic geological formation.
+The Dedo de Deus (God's Finger) peak, at 1,692 meters, is the most iconic geological formation and is recognized as the birthplace of technical rock climbing in Brazil.
 Exposed granite faces and boulder fields are common throughout the higher elevations.
 The steep escarpment of the Serra dos Órgãos drops toward the coastal lowlands, creating one of the most dramatic topographic gradients in Brazil.
-The complex fracture patterns in the granite have influenced the development of drainage systems and the orientation of ridges and valleys.

 Climate And Weather